Start your NCH London studies in Boston, USA

 The programme usually costs £4,500, so we ask for a deposit of £1,500, which is refunded once you complete your first term at NCH.

 You’ll only need to cover the cost of your return flights to Boston, transfers and travel insurance.
 A limited number of means-tested bursaries may be available.

-You can read and download the terms and conditions for the NCH London Accelerate offer here, which is subject to change for the 2022 cycle.
+You can read and download the terms and conditions for the 2022 NCH London Accelerate offer here, which is subject to change for the 2022 cycle.

 One of the best aspects of doing the summer school at Northeastern University was the opportunity that it gives you to take your first step towards independence before being thrown in the ‘deep end’ at university.
 You have the opportunity to go to a foreign country and try out living and studying on your own terms to a much greater extent than you will ever have done in high school.
 However, going to Northeastern not only helps you develop your capacity for independence but also your understanding of what you are going to study.
 The talented intellectuals of Northeastern do a wonderful job at getting you to consider your chosen subject on the course from new interesting and often mind-bending ways.
 This is made all the better by the wide and diverse range of fellow students you will be studying with and the fact that you will invariably make some great friends along the way.

 The course is also a unique way to experience the historic city of Boston, with you not only having the opportunity to live on a beautiful campus and sample the delicious range of local food but also to experience the great range of activities the city has to offer.
 With the course allowing you to go to everything from a local red socks game to nearby escape rooms.
 The course is made all the better by going through NCH as it allows you to meet your what will be your fellow students after the summer.
 Allowing you an early attempt to meet friends for university making matriculation must less stressful a prospect.